jowie94/ZeOS/README.md

 ## Adding your own user code

 To add your own user code you just need to modify the file *user.c*.
-There starts the code runned in user mode, so modify this file and add your own code there, then you can add more files which are called from this one.
+There starts the code executed in user mode, so modify this file and add your own code there, then you can add more files which are called from this one.